Got a microbiology class coming up and have no clue what it’s all about? Perhaps you want to know just how much you’ll

 Microbiology is a hard subject to study.
 It’s very detail heavy; requiring you to remember a lot of facts about microscopic organisms, morphologies and modes of action.
 Without some basic knowledge of biology and chemistry, or the ability to memorize things easily, it’s likely you’ll struggle.

-Personally speaking, it was one of the tougher subjects I’ve faced yet as a medical student.
+Personally speaking, it was one of the tougher subjects I’ve faced as a medical student.
 The final exam, at least at my school, at least didn’t have any written or oral sections though!